A thorough investigation of the prospects of eLISA in addressing the Hubble tension: Fisher Forecast, MCMC and Machine Learning: Conclusion and future directions

 The presently observed Hubble tension might be quite generic to current datasets \cite{Bhattacharyya_2019}.
 This prompts us to look at future missions.
-In this paper, we have focused on the prospects of future GW observations in alleviating this tension, taking eLISA as a specific example.
-We perform our three-pronged approach, namely, (i) Fisher Forecast, (ii) Markov Chain Monte Carlo and (ii) Gaussian Processes in Machine Learning on a wide class of cosmological models/parametrisations, namely, $\Lambda$CDM, CPL, JBP, PEDE, VM and VM-VEV.
-Our key findings include the following: \begin{itemize} \item We bring our chosen models to an equal footing using Markov Chain Monte Carlo analysis based on \textit{Planck} 2018 + BAO + Pantheon.
-In particular, we emphasise that the PEDE model cannot resolve tension with the SH0ES measurement within $1\sigma$ (as claimed earlier in \cite{YANG2021100762}) without the R21 prior.
-Also, the JBP parametrisation is not as efficient in alleviating the Hubble tension with R21, as was previously concluded in \cite{Yang2021} without considering SNIa data in the analysis.
-We have also used these latest constraints as fiducial values in subsequent analysis in order to arrive at up-to-date conclusions. \item We have then performed a conventional forecasting on eLISA by taking into account all the models under consideration using Fisher matrix method, which evidently shows that it will be able to constrain the Hubble constant to a much higher precision than the \textit{status quo}.
-From our study, we infer that eLISA would serve as a powerful mission when it comes to constraining the Hubble constant to well below the percent level. \item Constraining our chosen models with MCMC using only the respective simulated catalogues show slightly reduced tensions for most of the models.
+In this paper, we have focused on the prospects of future GW observations in alleviating this tension, taking eLISA as a specific example on a wide class of cosmological models/parametrizations, namely, $\Lambda$CDM, CPL, JBP, PEDE, VM, and VM-VEV.
+We perform our three-pronged approach, namely, (i) Fisher forecast, (ii) Markov Chain Monte Carlo and (iii) Gaussian Processes in machine learning, and our key findings include the following: \begin{enumerate}[(1)] \item We bring our chosen models to an equal footing using Markov Chain Monte Carlo analysis based on \textit{Planck} 2018 + BAO + Pantheon.
+In particular, we emphasize that the PEDE model cannot resolve tension with the SH0ES measurement within $1\sigma$ (as claimed earlier in \cite{YANG2021100762}) without the R21 prior.
+Also, the JBP parametrization is not as efficient in alleviating the Hubble tension with R21, as was previously concluded in \cite{Yang2021} without considering SNIa data in the analysis.
+We have also used these latest constraints as fiducial values in subsequent analysis in order to arrive at up-to-date conclusions. \item We have then performed a conventional forecasting on eLISA by taking into account all the models under consideration using the Fisher matrix method, which evidently shows that it will be able to constrain the Hubble constant to a much higher precision than the \textit{status quo}.
+From our study, we infer that eLISA would serve as a powerful mission when it comes to constraining the Hubble constant to well below the percent level. \item Constraining our chosen models with MCMC using only the respective simulated catalogs show slightly reduced tensions for most of the models.
 This is attributed to MCMC's ability to provide a handle on the mean values in addition to the errors. \item Our preliminary analysis using GP shows a slight trend for the $H_0$ values to tend towards the locally measured values, in spite of us not including any prior from direct measurements in our analysis.
 These trends merit further investigation.
-Among the three approaches, GP (or any ML tool as such) has the least bias from particular models and hence this direct reconstruction technique needs to be explored further. \item Combining all the results and analysis therefrom, we come to the conclusion that any comment regarding the Hubble tension for a future mission should be carried out by employing all three methods so as to make the analysis scientifically more appealing, until the community is sure about a strong and competitive advantage of a particular method over the others. \end{itemize}
+Among the three approaches, GP (or any ML tool as such) has the least bias from particular models, with the model-dependent input in our scheme of work being the fiducials used to generate the synthetic GW catalogs to run GP on.
+Thereafter, there is no model-dependence in the reconstruction pipeline.
+Hence, this direct reconstruction technique needs to be explored further. \item Combining all the results and analysis therefrom, we come to the conclusion that any comment regarding the Hubble tension for a future mission should be carried out by employing all three methods so as to make the analysis scientifically more appealing, until the community is sure about a strong and competitive advantage of a particular method over the others. \end{enumerate}